04. Doing the Right Thing, Even When It Costs You

 The two sisters began writing pamphlets and giving speeches especially encouraging women to persuade their husbands, fathers, and sons to end slavery.
 Southern leaders were so upset, they burned the pamphlets and threatened to arrest them if the sisters ever returned to South Carolina.

 The North did not relish the thought of out-spoken women, even when they were speaking out against slavery.
 Most abolition groups were dominated by men and the women were allowed more as attendees and helpers.
 The General Association of Congregational Ministers of Massachusetts actually wrote public statements condemning the sisters for such “unwomanly behavior.”

-Now the sisters found themselves becoming part of the budding woman’s rights movement.
+Now the sisters found themselves becoming part of the budding women's rights movement.
 They were not even asking for the right to vote at this time; they were fighting for the simplest of things like the basic right of women to speak in public.
-In 1828 Angela Grimké became the first woman to address a formal legislative body when she brought a petition to the Massachusetts State Legislature.
+In 1828, Angela Grimké became the first woman to address a formal legislative body when she brought a petition to the Massachusetts State Legislature.
 It was signed by 20,000 women seeking to end slavery.

 This week’s song pick: